 This accident was one of the deadliest in Virginia’s history and also had an incredibly eerie follow-up.
 A car with Kevin Chittum and his fiancé Whitney Rogers crashed into a tractor-trailer after hydroplaning from a bump in the road.
 An ongoing storm was causing poor visibility at the time.
 Chittum and Rogers were accompanied by Chittum’s sister and niece and two of her friends.

 All people in both vehicles died.
 The couple had left their three-year-old daughter behind, who was later identified as one of the babies that had been switched at birth earlier that year.
 The couple’s biological daughter was in the custody of another family that lived about 75 miles away from their home.
+Reaching out for legal help after a car accident is so important in helping you receive the compensation you deserve.
+No matter the situation, the experienced attorneys at Serious Injury Law Group will be there to support you.

 7. Sumner County, TN State Route 386 — December 1st, 2011